bwalker20/Doodle-Image-Classifier/README.md

 Python program that uses Google's hand drawn image database to create a predictive model and a Tkinter interface to allow a user to draw an image and have the model guess what the user drew.

-draw_model contains a predictive model with 15 classifications which is very accurate. final_model contain a predictive model with 40 classifications which is not very accurate.
+draw_model contains a predictive model with 15 classifications which is very accurate. final_model contains a predictive model with 40 classifications which is not very accurate.

 paint.py will run the draw_model predictive model. paint_final will run the final_model predictive model.